 John C. Guthman, Ph.D.
 Executive Director, Student Health and Counseling Center

-My professional commitment to Hofstra University began in 1986, initially as an adjunct instructor in the Department of Psychology and shortly thereafter as a counselor in the Student Health and Counseling Center, where I currently serve as Director.
+My professional commitment to Hofstra University began in 1986, initially as an adjunct instructor in the Department of Psychology and shortly thereafter as a counselor in the Student Health and Counseling Center, where I currently serve as the Executive Director.
 The most rewarding aspect of my work continues to be represented by opportunities to assist students with their personal concerns and collaborating with others who are doing the same.

 My formal education as a licensed psychologist began as an undergraduate psychology student at Northeastern University and included graduate training in clinical psychology programs at Western Michigan University and Hofstra University.
 Clinical work in hospital, school and community agency settings has helped shape my understanding of psychology as a diverse professional field with abundant opportunities for service and life-long learning.×